ayroblu/collab-notes/README.md

 TODO
 ----
 ### MVP
-- race condition for undo decorations
-  - if commented text no longer exists on page - hide them
 - comments v2
   - on click if scroll required, scroll page to where comment actually is
   - notifications for when you have new comments / threads